-- 1. For DMA transfers: When serviceIntr is 0, dmaEn is 1 and the DMA TC is received. - 2.
-For Programmed I/O: - When serviceIntr is 0, dmaEn is 0, a. direction is 0 and there are writeIntrThreshold or more free bytes in the FIFO.
-Also, an interrupt is generated when serviceIntr is cleared whenever there to 0 are writeIntrThreshold or more free bytes in the FIFO.
+- For DMA transfers: When serviceIntr is 0, dmaEn is 1 and the DMA TC is received. - 2.
+For Programmed I/O: - a.
+When serviceIntr is 0, dmaEn is 0, direction is 0 and there are writeIntrThreshold or more free bytes in the FIFO.
+Also, an interrupt is generated when serviceIntr is cleared to 0 whenever there are writeIntrThreshold or more free bytes in the FIFO.

-- b.
-(1) When serviceIntr is 0, dmaEn is 0, direction is 1 and there are readIntrThreshold or more bytes in the FIFO.
-Also, an interrupt is generated when serviceIntr is cleared to 0 whenever there are readIntrThreshold or more bytes in the FIFO. - 3.
-When nErrIntrEn is 0 and nFault transitions from high to low or when nErrIntrEn is set from 1 to 0 and nFault is asserted. - 4.
+- (1) When serviceIntr is 0, dmaEn is 0, direction is 1 and there are readIntrThreshold or more bytes in the FIFO.
+Also, an interrupt is generated when serviceIntr is cleared to 0 whenever there are readIntrThreshold or more bytes in the FIFO. - When nErrIntrEn is 0 and nFault transitions from high to low or when nErrIntrEn is set from 1 to 0 and nFault is asserted. - 4.
 When ackIntEn is 1 and the nAck signal transitions from a low to a high.